milochristiansen/ChiselAndSaw/README.md

 TODO:
 -------------------------------------------------------------------------------------------------------------------------

-* Show the current model while in inventory.
-* Player facing based rotation.
+* Fix the inventory item transparency issues.
-* Block matrial and other properties should be based on the source block type.
+* Block matrial and other properties should be based on the source block type (needs two chiseled block varients, wood and stone).
 * Greedy meshing.
+* Compress the voxel data.